jijn/misorientation/README.md

 Misorientation
 ==============

 Misorientation is a script that allows you to determine misorientation axis and angle across a grain boundary between two crystals A and B of known orientation (2 sets of Euler angles) and crystal parameters (a,b,c, alpha, beta, gamma).

+## Requirements
+Python 2.7 with Numpy, Matplotlib, Tkinter, PIL available through Enthought Canopy or Anaconda for instance.
+Mac Users will need Active Tcl installed.

+# User Guide

 The two crystals are represented on a stereographic projection, as shown below.

 ![img1](/img1.png?raw=true)